ambroseled/COSC261-Compiler/README.md

 # COSC261 Compiler
-Compiler for a basic custom programing language
+Compiler for a basic custom programing language, developed as an assigment for COSC261-18

 ## Language Gramar
 Program = Statements